Common Small Business Tax Deductions

 Traveling for work includes meeting a client, going to the store to purchase office supplies, attending a business event, etc. However, the commute from home to work is not deductible.

 Uber, Lyft, and public transportation rides are deductible as well as mileage, parking, and tolls.
-The new IRS standard mileage rate for 2020 is 57.7 cents per mile.
+The IRS standard mileage rate is 65.5 cents per mile driven for business use in 2023.

 This is a favorite for many business owners.
 However, it’s important to understand what qualifies and keep good records of business-related meal expenses due to past abuse by taxpayers.
 Documentation should include: